Creating a Validation Mode in VIBE#

 def offline_df_manipulation(self, df : pd.DataFrame) -> pd.DataFrame:

-df = df.sample(frac=1.0).groupby(by=["__event__"]).head(1) # applying randomg BCS offline
+df = df.sample(frac=1.0).groupby(by=["__event__"]).head(1) # applying random BCS offline

 return df

-In this example VIBE will also run a task (in parallel to the parquet task) that creates a root file with the changes made in offline_df_manipulation.
+In this example VIBE will also run a task (in parallel to the parquet task) that creates a .root file with the changes made in offline_df_manipulation.

 Note

-There is no need to specify the parquet file in the decorator as this is by default always created.
+There is no need to specify the "parquet" file in the decorator as this is by default always created.

 Available Output Formats

-parquet
+• parquet

-root
+• root

 And there we have it, our basic validation mode in VIBE along with all the bells and whistles you can add to it.
+To define which datasets your mode should run on you can proceed with Mode Configuration.